awesome-json/json-editor/README.md

 You can use it by typing "json" followed by your JSON data in [Alfred](https://www.alfredapp.com).
 For example:
 ![Alfred json](https://user-images.githubusercontent.com/3455798/229289708-0398eb8f-4017-455a-a8bf-950256c32feb.png)

-This will open the Smart JSON editor in your browser with the provided data already loaded.
+This will open the JSON5 editor in your browser with the provided data already loaded.

 ![Alfred json](https://user-images.githubusercontent.com/3455798/229290034-62e3d6dc-e35d-4094-88b9-15ea44323ffe.png)